MD-Dose: A diffusion model based on the Mamba for radiation dose prediction: Introduction

 In this study, we investigate the feasibility of utilizing Mamba as a denoising network for dose prediction and propose a diffusion model called MD-Dose based on Mamba.
 MD-Dose consists of a forward process and a reverse process.
 The forward process gradually introduces noise to the original data until it becomes pure noise, while the reverse process reconstructs the dose distribution map from pure noise.
 To facilitate this, we develop a Mamba-structured noise predictor named Mamba-UNet to forecast the noise added at each step of the forward process, thereby generating the predicted dose map.
 Anatomical information provides organ structures and their relative positions.
 By integrating this anatomical information with noise, we assist the noise predictor in understanding dose constraints between the Planning Target Volume (PTV) and Organs at Risk (OARs), yielding more accurate dose distribution maps.

 The contributions of this paper can be summarized as follows: (1) Based on the exemplary performance in the vision tasks of Mamba, we propose MD-Dose, a novel dose prediction model using Mamba as the denoising network in the diffusion model.
-To our knowledge, we are the first to introduce Mamba for this task.
 (2) We develop a Mamba-based structural encoder to extract anatomical information from CT images and organ segmentation masks, guiding the noise predictor to generate more precise predictions.
 (3) MD-Dose evaluation on a clinical dataset comprising 300 patients with thoracic tumors, showing that our method achieves the best results while consuming fewer time.